The OverLord ProPlus is a 3D printer for making really tall objects

 Apple’s new Portrait mode ad shows empty streets in Shanghai

 Most 3D printers have a fairly small build envelope.
 The Makerbot, which is one of the biggest for home use, offers 29.5 L X 19.5 W X 16.5 H CM and others hover around that range.
-The $499 OverLord ProPlus, on the other hand, has a cylindrical build volume of 17 by 26 cm which means you can print surprisingly long and surprisingly tall objects with his wacky delta arm printer.
+The $499 OverLord ProPlus, on the other hand, has a cylindrical build volume of 17 by 26 cm which means you can print surprisingly long and surprisingly tall objects with this wacky delta arm printer.

 A delta arm printer uses three belts that drive the print head on all axes.
 A central filament spool hangs out on top of the machine and you print onto a round heated bed.
-It prints gcode files which means you have to use a program like Cura – an open source modeler – to spit out the right code.
+It prints gcode files which means you have to use a program like Cura – an open source modeller – to spit out the right code.
 Ordinarily this would be a deal breaker for me as I like to have a dedicated piece of software for each printer but, thanks to the work of the 3D printing community, tools like Cura have become increasingly easier to use.

 The printer will cost $1,059 after Early Bird pricing.